iamjbpv/Product-Designer/README.md

 # Product-Designer
-Product Designer powered by jQuery.
+Product Designer powered by PHP and jQuery.